as are not comprehended under the denomination of clergy,

 of Ulster superadded to their family coat.
 Next follow knights of

-; an order instituted by king Henry IV, and revived by
+the bath; an order instituted by king Henry IV, and revived by

 king George the first.
 They are so called from the ceremony of